01/23/2023 - 11:42

 Exceptions

-Requiring no approval from or notification to the UN Sanctions Committee on CAR:
+Requiring no prior approval or notification from/to the UN Sanctions Committee:

-• The supply, transfer or export of “Protective clothing, including flak jackets and military helmets, temporarily exported to the Central African Republic by United Nations personnel, representatives of the media and humanitarian and development workers and associated personnel, for their personal use only” (Regulation 224/2014, art.
-3, b; and Decision 2013/798/CFSP, para.
-1, b).
+• the sale, supply, transfer or export of protective clothing, including flak jackets and military helmets, temporarily exported to the CAR by United Nations personnel, personnel of the Union or its Member States, representatives of the media and humanitarian and development workers and associated personnel, for their personal use only, as well as the provision of technical assistance, financing or financial assistance or brokering services related (Decision 2013/798/CFSP, art.2, para.1, e, and Regulation 224/2014, art.3, d).

-Requiring prior notification to the UN Sanctions Committee on CAR:
+Requiring prior notification to te UN Sanctions Committee:

-• The supply, sale, transfer or export of “Arms and related materiel, and the provision of related technical assistance or financing and financial assistance, intended solely for the support of or use by the United Nations Multidimensional Integrated Stabilization Mission in the CAR (MINUSCA), the Union missions and the French forces deployed in the CAR, as well as other UN Member States' forces providing training and assistance” (Decision 2013/798/CFSP, art.
-2, para.
-1, a; and Regulation 224/2014, art.
-3, a).
+• the sale, supply, transfer or export of arms and related materiel, and the provision of related technical assistance or financing and financial assistance, intended solely for the support of or use by the United Nations Multidimensional Integrated Stabilization Mission in the CAR (MINUSCA), the Union missions and the French forces deployed in the CAR, as well as other UN Member States’ forces providing training and assistance, as well as the provision of technical assistance, financing or financial assistance or brokering services related (Decision 2013/798/CFSP, art.2, para.1, a, and Regulation 224/2014, art.3, a).

-• The supply, sale, transfer or export of “Small arms and other related equipment intended solely for use in international patrols providing security in the Sangha River Tri-national Protected Area to defend against poaching, smuggling of ivory and arms, and other activities contrary to the national laws of the CAR or the CAR's international legal obligations” (Decision 2013/798/CFSP, art.
-2, para.
-1, f)
+• the sale, supply, transfer or export of small arms and other related equipment intended solely for use in international‐led patrols providing security in the Sangha River Tri‐national Protected Area or by armed wildlife rangers of the Chinko Project and the Bamingui‐Bangoran National Park to defend against poaching, smuggling of ivory and arms, and other activities contrary to the national laws of the CAR or the CAR’s international legal obligations (Decision 2013/798/CFSP, art.2, para.1, f).

 Others